elydre/aledlang/README.md

 ### Comments

-Comments are not recommended because they risk making the code less obscure, however I am easily influenced 👯 and a friend asked me to implement them.
+Comments are not recommended because they risk making the code less obscure, however I am easily influenceable 👯 and a friend asked me to implement them.

 ```
 [ PRINT 42 WITH TOO MANY COMMENTS ]